 Javiera Selman

-Assistant Professor. department of Economics.
-University of Chile
+Department of Economics, University of Chile

 You can contact me at jselman@fen.uchile.cl